IBM/dbb-zappbuild/build-conf/README.md

-cobol_linkEditor | MVS program name of the link editor cobol_dependenciesAlternativeLibraryNameMapping | a map to define target dataset definition for alternate include libraries cobol_dependenciesDatasetMapping | dbb property mapping to map dependencies to different target datasets
+cobol_linkEditor | MVS program name of the link editor cobol_dependenciesAlternativeLibraryNameMapping | a map to define target dataset definition for alternate include libraries cobol_dependenciesDatasetMapping | dbb property mapping to map dependencies to different target datasets cobol_dependenciesCopyMode | Property mapping to configure the copyMode when uploading dependencies into target libraries.
+Default: TEXT.

 ### LinkEdit.properties